brazeen/BED2024Apr_P07_T05/README.md

 Team members: Brandon Koh Ziheng, Toh Yang Yi, Donovan Lye Yong Lin

 ## Directory
-Ensure directory is the root directory of this repository and npm i to install all libraries
+Ensure directory is the root directory of this repository<br>`npm i` to install all libraries

 ## Seeding
 The seed can be found in volunteezyseed.sql